nationalarchives/design-system/src/styles/links/index.md

 Follow the advice from GOV.UK on [opening links in a new tab](https://design-system.service.gov.uk/styles/links/#opening-links-in-a-new-tab).

-Avoid opening links in a new tab unless not doing so would detrement the user’s experience.
+Avoid opening links in a new tab unless not doing so would detriment the user’s experience.